Skip to content

 Organization Switching

 Users who belong to multiple organizations switch between them by navigating to the other organization's domain.
-The OrgSwitcher component in the Clinic app redirects to {slug}.clinic.restartix.app.
+The OrgSwitcher component in the Clinic app redirects to {slug}.clinic.restartix.pro.

 Use cases: